Pat Pomphrey

 verification of the capability of Gas Dynamic Lasers to produce significant power output at a

-• Air Force Commendation Medal (AFCM) for Meritorious Service, 1st Oak Leaf Cluster 16
+wavelength of 9.271 micrometers - Air Force Commendation Medal (AFCM) for Meritorious Service, 1st Oak Leaf Cluster 16

 July 1972 to 17 Jun 1976; awarded for outstanding professional skill, leadership, and